PateCodes/PateCodes/README.md

-## Hi there 👋 I am Patric,A passionate software developer driven by continuous learning, innovation, and problem-solving, aiming to become a tech leader while building scalable solutions and living life with purpose.
+## Hi there 👋 I am Patric, A passionate software developer driven by continuous learning, innovation, and problem-solving, aiming to become a tech leader while building scalable solutions and living life with purpose.

 - 🔭 I’m currently working on ...
 Leveraging cloud     technologies and Linux systems to build scalable solutions.
 - 🌱 I’m currently learning ...
 Linux essentials, advanced Python, and cloud-based systems.